uchicago-webservices/uac-2017-alexa-engage/README.md

 3. Log in at https://developer.amazon.com.
 Go to the Alexa section, Alexa Skills set, Engage Workout skill, Configuration tab.
 For Service Endpoint Type, choose HTTPS and North America, and paste in the Forwarding URL from ngrok.

-4. Go to http://echosim.io/ and test with the phrase 'Alexa start engage'.
+4. Go to http://echosim.io/ and test with the phrase 'Alexa start engage' or 'start engage'.

 # Issues and To-dos#

 ## Instructions are too fast. ##
 You can add pauses with SSML text.
 See https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/speech-synthesis-markup-language-ssml-reference.

-Flask-Ask doesn't seem to interpret text as SSML, though.
+How long will each exercise take to complete?

-## use cards for photos ##
+## Use cards for photos. ##
 Alexa app doesn't load images.

-## save session so user can pick up on next exercise ##
+## Save a session so user can pick up on next exercise. ##

-## deploy and beta test ##
+## Deploy and beta test. ##

 # Deploy and Beta Test #